Skip To Content

 The man arrested Wednesday night had attended a Purim service at a New Jersey Chabad in March

-The 36-year-old man arrested after repeatedly crashing into the entrance of the Chabad-Lubavitch world headquarters in Brooklyn on Wednesday night has a history of engaging with Chabad.
+The 36-year-old man arrested and charged after repeatedly crashing into the entrance of the Chabad-Lubavitch world headquarters in Brooklyn on Wednesday night has a history of engaging with Chabad and had ranted about his experience with the movement at a different yeshiva the day before the attack.

-Rabbi Levi Azimov, who leads Chabad of South Brunswick in New Jersey, said the suspect, who has not yet been identified by police, attended a Purim service at Chabad in March of last year.
-He visited there twice more, seeking spiritual guidance, Azimov told the Forward.
+Rabbi Levi Azimov, who leads Chabad of South Brunswick in New Jersey, said Sohail attended a Purim service at Chabad in March of last year.
+Sohail visited there twice more seeking spiritual guidance, Azimov told the Forward, though he did not express interest in converting to Judaism.

 “I was able to talk to him for a few minutes and see that he’s not exactly stable,” Azimov said.